backend / product / shipping

 building Ventus Iter toward MVP inside a university accelerator

-leading a 4-person team across web, Android, QA, and coordination
+leading a 4-person team across web, Android, and QA

 studying Applied Informatics at RSHU alongside work on a live product

-open to strong backend tasks and internship opportunities
+open to open source projects and internship opportunities

 about